 POPxo Recommends: Vega SS-01 Silicone Sponge (Rs 250)

 Never apply foundation if your face is not cleansed or moisturised.
 If your skin is dry, the foundation product will start to settle into creases and dry patches and look cakey - neither is a pretty sight.
 After washing your face, pat it dry with a towel and apply moisturiser.
-Before applying foundation, wait for 15 minutes so that product absorbs well into your skin.
+Before applying foundation, wait for 15 minutes so that the product absorbs well into your skin.

 All the foundations you find in the market today mostly fall under these 3 categories - sheer, medium, matte/full-coverage.
 For those women who are comfortable with showing off those freckles and beauty spots, a sheer coverage foundation is a good choice.
 To even out your skin, you might want to settle for a foundation that provides medium coverage.
-And finally, if you have dark blemishes, wrinkles, fine lines or hyperpigmentation, it’s best to use a foundation that either reads matte or full coverage.
+And finally, if you have dark blemishes, wrinkles, fine lines or hyperpigmentation, it’s best to use a foundation that either reads the matte or full coverage.

 Never buy a foundation from the store without trying it on your skin first.
 Sometimes, the colour of the foundation may look like a certain shade on the bottle, but when applied on the skin, it’s different.
 Instead of testing it on your hand or neck, it’s important to apply all over your face (with a foundation tool, of course).
 The best way to know whether the shade matches your skin is by checking it in the light.
 Try not to depend much on artificial lighting.
 Natural light is the best way to find a foundation shade that matches your skin tone.